CS175MinecraftAI/IfYouCanDodgeAFireball/docs/final.md

 ## Evaluation
 We will asses our AI using both qualitative and quantitative methods and demonstrate how our agent runs under different situations.

-## Quantitative evaluation
+### Quantitative evaluation
 Players in Minecraft can wear armor that allows them to take less damage.
 We have ran our AI using an agent wearing diamond armor (no helmet) and without any armor.
 The graphs below demonstrate how long the agent survives over a number of lives with and without armor.

-### Armoured player
+#### Armoured player
 The graph below demonstrates how long the armoured agent typically survives over 15 lives.
 Note that we ran the AI 5 separate times at 15 lives each.
-The thicker yellow line represents the average of survival times over life.
+The thicker yellow line represents the average of survival times -in seconds- over life.

 <img src="http://i.imgur.com/GUX4mug.png"/>